Fact based stock research

 texascapitalbank.com

-ANALYSIS: With an Obermatt Combined Rank of 59 (better than 59% compared with investment alternatives), Texas Capital Bancshares (Regional Banks, USA) shares have above-average financial characteristics compared with similar stocks.
-Shares of Texas Capital Bancshares are low in value (priced high) with a consolidated Value Rank of 19 (worse than 81% of alternatives) and show below-average growth (Growth Rank of 45) but are safely financed (Safety Rank of 88), which means low debt burdens. ...read more
+ANALYSIS: With an Obermatt Combined Rank of 25 (worse than 75% compared with investment alternatives), Texas Capital Bancshares (Regional Banks, USA) shares have somewhat below-average financial characteristics compared with similar stocks.
+Shares of Texas Capital Bancshares are low in value (priced high) with a consolidated Value Rank of 19 (worse than 81% of alternatives) and show below-average growth (Growth Rank of 41) but are safely financed (Safety Rank of 65), which means low debt burdens. ...read more

 Latest Obermatt Ranks